Ammar03s/Weighted-Prompt-Chunk-selection-RAG/README.md

 ### Prerequisites
 - Python
 - MongoDB
-- Ollama with Mistral 7B model (or whatever model u prefer)
+- Ollama with Mistral 7B model (or whatever model u prefer, the bigger the better)

 ### Setup Instructions